nbonamy/claude-crew/README.md

 Then follow the Quick Start section below to start the server.

+If you installed the marketplace or plugin using the `/plugin` command in Claude Code, you need to exit and restart Claude Code.

 ## Quick Start

 **Terminal 1**: Start the shared server